🧊 Start here · 4 min read

 Which mold tool do you need?

 Meshcast has one generator per job.
-All of them are free, run in your browser, and export print-ready STL/3MF files.
+All of them are free and export print-ready STL/3MF files.
+Most run entirely in your browser; a few advanced mold generators do the heavy geometry on our server and delete it right after.

 You want to makeUse this tool